CooksRecipes home pageCooking DictionaryCooking ChartsHow-To's and TipsVideo RecipesRecipe BoxShopping List

 1 3/4 teaspoons salt - divided use

-3/4 teaspoon pepper - divided use
+3/4 teaspoon ground black pepper - divided use

 1 cup chopped onion